garywige/wige-dev-site/src/app/README.md

 # App Root

 This is the root of the Angular application.
-The main compoents of the app are:
+The main components of the app are:

 - [Home](home)
 - [Downloads](downloads)